 Although broadly defined, a software engineer is basically an individual who functions as the creative developer for computer programs.
 In some cases, software engineers develop the applications which allow individuals to perform specific tasks on their computers or other electronic devices.
 In other cases, a software engineer is responsible for developing the systems which control networks or run devices.
 Many software engineers work for software publishers or computer systems design firms.
 However, they can also work as independent contractors.

-According to the Bureau of Labor Statistics, the average wage for a software engineer in 2012 was $90,060.
-Additionally, the Bureau reports that the job outlook for software engineers is expected to grow by 22% between the years of 2012 and 2022.
+According to the Bureau of Labor Statistics, the average wage for a software engineer is $90,060.
+Additionally, the Bureau reports that the job outlook for software engineers is expected to grow by 22% by 2022.
 This is much faster than the average for all vocations.
 The primary reason for the growth is attributed to a great need and/or demand for computer software.

 Becoming A Software Engineer